Ashish080213/Color-Sorting-Pick-and-Place-Robot/README.md

 Through the collaboration of Universal Robots and the Robotio 3F Gripper, we are developing a highly dexterous and accurate robotic system capable of sorting objects based on their colors.
-Webots serves as a comprehensive simulation platform, enabling realistic replication of conveyor belt operations and colorbased object recognition, as well as the development and testing of control algorithms.
+Webots serves as a comprehensive simulation platform, enabling realistic replication of conveyor belt operations and color-based object recognition, as well as the development and testing of control algorithms.
 The primary objective is to create an adaptable pick and place robot that can significantly enhance automation across various industrial sectors, boosting productivity, reducing errors, and improving material handling